 Friend: "I didn’t like this thing, so I only gave it three stars."

 Our feelings about something are clearly not conveyed well by more granular ratings, and they also don’t match.
 As I posited earlier, this will normalize as data sets grow, but this does not change that we have no way of knowing whether or not the underlying ratings are truly indicative of agreement.
 Given a binary scale, however, agreement is much more clear: "We both liked this thing" or "we both disliked this thing."

 Remember, even within a five-star system or other numeric systems, people are pretty much already rating in this way.
 Why fight it?

 No middle ground

-Of course, the Like/Dislike system is not without its own flaws.
-Most notably, unless implemented, there isn’t an explicit neutral ground in a binary rating system aside from abstaining from a vote.
-It’s an all-or-nothing situation in which you either like something or you don’t.
+Of course, the likes and dislikes are not without their own flaws.
+Most notably, unless its explicitly added, there isn’t an obvious neutral ground in a binary rating system outside of abstenance.
+It’s often an all-or-nothing situation in which you either like something or you don’t.
 This may or may not be an issue for you as the implementor.
-Personally, when I’m ready to rate an item, I can always manage to categorize it into a like or dislike even if its very close.
+Personally, when I’m ready to rate an item, I can almost always manage to categorize it into a like or dislike even if its very close.
 However, if I were to truly feel 100% neutral about something, I would likely ignore that thing and move on rather than rate it.
 If I have no feelings either way, why would I want it affecting my recommendations?